FujiFilm vs Sony Film Simulations | Stop Sacrificing Color

 Sony Standard Look with Auto White Balance -> Sony Classic Chrome Film Simulation AWB -> Sony Classic Chrome with in camera Custom Color Adjustments

-Some people ask me, can I use the Film simulation with AWB?
+Some people ask me, 'Can I use the Film simulation with AWB?'

-By using the same color grading techniques used in editing software like Lightroom, Capture one, Final Cut Premiere Pro or Davinci resolve, custom color settings are a way of cutting down the editing process, by doing it straight in the camera.
+By using the same color grading techniques used in editing software like Lightroom, Capture one, Final Cut Premiere Pro or Davinci Resolve, custom color settings are a way of cutting down the editing process, by doing it straight in the camera.

 It takes a little bit more time on the spot, but cuts down hours spent in front of the monitor correcting and color grading.